fransay/fixis/README.md

 # fixis
-advanced physics library for all in typescript
+Advanced physics library for all in typescript